dandiez/cattails-wildwood-story-insights/_wiki_contents/items/Catnip Seeds Recipe.md

 Grow catnip in your garden with these seeds!
 Catnip is well-beloved by nearly all cats and is very valuable.

-Can be sold: False

-Sell Price: 0 Mews

-Sell Price: 0 Mole Cash
+## main properties

 Rarity: Legendary

+Item uid: Catnip Seeds Recipe

 Sorting priority: 22011

-Item uid: Catnip Seeds Recipe

 # shops selling Catnip Seeds Recipe: